EricssonResearch/iot-certificates/draft-raza-ace-cbor-certificates.md

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays of data items and maps of pairs of data items.
 For a complete specification and examples, see {{I-D.ietf-cbor-7049bis}} and {{I-D.ietf-cbor-cddl}}.

 This document specifies the CBOR certificate profile, which is a CBOR based encoding and compression of the X.509 certificate format.
-The profile is based on previous work on profiling of X.509 certificates for Internet of Things deployments {{X.509-IoT}} which retains backwards compatibility with X.509, and can be applied for lightweight certificate based authentication with e.g. DTLS {{RFC6347}} or EDHOC {{I-D.selander-ace-cose-ecdhe}}.
+The profile is based on previous work on profiling of X.509 certificates for Internet of Things deployments {{X.509-IoT}} which retains backwards compatibility with X.509, and can be applied for lightweight certificate based authentication with e.g. DTLS {{RFC6347}} or EDHOC {{I-D.selander-lake-edhoc}}.
 The same profile can be used for "native" CBOR encoded certificates, which further optimizes the performance in constrained environments but are not backwards compatible with X.509, see {{native-CBOR}}.

 Other work has looked at reducing size of X.509 certificates.
 The purpose of this document is to stimulate a discussion on CBOR based certificates.
 Further optimizations of this profile are known and will be included in future versions.